bram2w/baserow/docs/index.md

   well with Baserow for development purposes.
 * [Feature flags](./development/feature-flags.md): How Baserow uses basic feature flags for optionally enabling unfinished or unready features.
+* [E2E Testing](./development/e2e-testing.md): How to run Baserow's end-to-end tests
+  and when to add your own.

 ## Plugins